jasonmimick/learn-mongodb/BackupsWithMongodump.md

 **keep this shell open** and **do not close this shell session until we're done with the backup!**
+Note, here you are actually running 2 things.
+Printing out the current date/time and running the lock command.
+We print out the date information so there is a record of when the data was frozed; we'll use this later to archive off the data and label it appropriately.

 Now, in your second comment prompt we'll use the ```mongodump``` tool to dump out BSON files with all the data in all the collections: